michelle548129/DogGenerator/README.md

 My service 3 is my name API.
 It randomly generates the dogs name when Service 1 sends out a GET request.

 ### Service 4:
 My service 4 is type API where it provides the user with a characteristic of the dog whether it be colour, type of hair or personality.
+This service sends out a POST request which creates an object that is based on the random objects generated in Service 2 and 3.
 An nginx instance was created as a loadbalancer so that too much traffic wasn't being sent to just one instance and the traffic would instad be split between the two.

 ## Rolling Updates